-- (a) No person shall allow, make or cause to be made any unreasonably loud or disturbing noise in the town which is offensive to an adult person within the town, which noise renders the enjoyment of life or property uncomfortable or interferes with public peace and comfort, nor shall any person allow, make or cause to be made any unreasonably loud or disturbing noise in the town. - (b) The following activities, among others but not to exclude other such acts, are declared to create unreasonably loud or disturbing noises in violation of this article, unless a permit of variance as provided in section 34-154 is first obtained, namely: - (1) Animals.
-Owning, keeping, possessing or harboring any animals which, by noise making, disturb or interfere with the peace, comfort or repose of neighboring residents, or cause a noise disturbance.
-The provisions of this article shall apply to all public and private facilities, including any animal shelter or commercial kennel, which hold or treat animals. - (2) Radios, television sets, musical instruments, loud speaking amplifiers and similar devices.
-The using, operating or permitting to be played, used or operated any sound production or reproduction device, radio receiving set, musical instrument, drums, phonograph, television set, loudspeakers and sound amplifiers or other machine or device for the producing or reproducing of sound in such a manner as to violate section 34-181 or cause a noise disturbance.
-The operation of any such radio, instrument, phonograph, television set, machine, loudspeakers or similar device between the hours of 10:00 p.m. and 7:00 a.m. in such a manner as to be plainly audible at a distance of 50 feet from the building, structure or vehicle in which it is located, shall be prima facie evidence of a violation of this article.
-The use of any drum, loudspeaker or other instrument or device for the purpose of attracting attention to any cause or demonstration, or to any performance, show, sale or display of merchandise so as to attract customers to any place of business when such use is done in a manner which violates section 34-181 or causes a noise disturbance.
-The use of mechanical devices, loudspeakers, sound amplifiers or other instruments or devices on trucks or other moving vehicles for the purpose of attracting attention to any cause or demonstration, or for advertising any show, sale or display of merchandise when such use is done in a manner which violates section 34-181 or causes a noise disturbance.
+- (a) No person shall allow, make or cause to be made any unreasonably loud, disturbing and unnecessary noise in the city which is offensive to an adult person within the city, which noise renders the enjoyment of life or property uncomfortable or interferes with public peace and comfort, nor shall any person allow, make or cause to be made any unreasonably loud, disturbing and unnecessary noise in the city. - (b) The following activities, among others but not to exclude other such acts, are declared to create loud, disturbing and unnecessary noises in violation of this article, unless a permit of variance as provided in section 10-75 is first obtained, namely: - (1) Animals.
+Owning, keeping, possessing, or harboring any animal or animals which, by noise making, disturb or interfere with the peace, comfort, or repose of neighboring residents, or cause a noise disturbance.
+The provisions of this section shall apply to all public and private facilities including any animal shelter or commercial kennel, which hold or treat animals. - (2) Radios, television sets, musical instruments, loud speaking amplifiers and similar devices. - a.
+The using, operating or permitting to be played, used or operated any sound production or reproduction device, radio receiving set, musical instrument, drums, phonograph, television set, loud speakers and sound amplifiers or other machine or device for the producing or reproducing of sound in such a manner as to violate section 10-72 or cause a noise disturbance. - b.
+The operation of any such radio, instrument, phonograph, television set, machine, loud speakers or similar device between the hours of 10:00 p.m. and 7:00 a.m. in such a manner as to be plainly audible at a distance of fifty (50) feet from the building structure or vehicle in which it is located, shall be prima facie evidence of a violation of this section. - c.
+The use of any drum, loudspeaker or other instrument or device for the purpose of attracting attention by the creation of noise to any cause or demonstration; or to any performance, show, sale or display of merchandise so as to attract customers to any place of business. - d.
+The use of mechanical devices, loudspeakers, sound amplifiers or other instruments or devices on trucks or other moving vehicles for the purpose of attracting attention to any cause or demonstration; or for advertising any show, sale or display of merchandise.